iamSoruban/DPI911SSA-Project-Group9/Persistence/AppCert DLLs-T1182/Readme.md

 Everything is set it up correctly, and now start the BgInfo.exe, it should load our DLL
 ![alt text](https://github.com/iamSoruban/group9_mitre_testcases/blob/iamSoruban-patch-1/Injected%20DLL%20execution.png)
 *Figure 6: BgInfo.exe loaded new DLL*
-<h1>Detection</h1>
-As from the above screenshot, we can see that when running the BgInfo.exe program, our DLL is loaded with it, and as it on the code, it started calc.exe

 To confirm this, we can use Splunk to analyze.
 ![alt text](https://github.com/iamSoruban/group9_mitre_testcases/blob/iamSoruban-patch-1/BGInfo-exe%20started%20with%20extra%20args.png)
 *Figure 7: BgInfo.exe started with extra arguments/parameters*